 1. Silently read your card.
 Wait for your partner to ask for information.
 2. Before telling your partner any information, ask, "Why do you need to know ?"
 3. Listen to your partner's reasoning and ask clarifying questions.
 Only give information that is on your card.
 Do not figure out anything for your partner!

 These steps may be repeated.

-4. Once your partner says they have enough information to solve the problem, read the the problem card with your partner, and solve the problem independently.

-5. Read the data card, and discuss your reasoning.
+4. Once your partner says they have enough information to solve the problem, read the problem card, and solve the problem independently.
+5. Share the data card, and discuss your reasoning.